Thank you for your commitment to students during PenguinsGive

 Austin is in his second year in the nursing program, and a recipient of the Louvenia Smith Memorial Scholarship.
 He hopes to work in an intensive care unit or emergency department after graduation, and to eventually obtain his bachelor’s and become a nurse anesthetist.
 “I’ve really enjoyed learning about different diseases and critically ill patients,” he said.
 Outside of school, Austin trains for ultra-marathons, keeps up with the Portland Trail Blazers and finds new ways to keep his fish, Terry, interested in its breakfast.

-Before covid-19, Christina Wright was hoping to use her Clark education to launch her into a position teaching English in Thailand.
+Before COVID-19, Christina Wright was hoping to use her Clark education to launch her into a position teaching English in Thailand.
 Now she’s thinking about her future on a more local level.
-She’s planning to use her new business savvy gained while attaining her bachelor’s in business management to help out in the family construction business, and to lend a hand to her best friend, who wants to open a body modification studio.
+She’s planning to use her new business savvy gained while attaining her bachelor’s in business management to help her family’s construction business, and lend a hand to her best friend, who wants to open a body modification studio.
 She wants to give back to the community by volunteering for nonprofits she believes in.
-“I want to help those around me, in and out of my community, to the best of my ability with the new knowledge I’ve gained,” she said.
+“I want to help those around me, in and out of my community, to the best of my ability with the new knowledge I’ve gained.”

 Nancy Garcia started in Clark College’s nursing program after her 17-year marriage ended.
 She choose nursing because she felt the profession was a way to show love and compassion for the people around her, and to help herself find her sense of purpose after her divorce.
 But she was scared about how to pay for it.
 “When I received a scholarship, I let go of my fears and embarked on my nursing education,” she said.
 This support has made her dream a reality.